Predicting The Los Lakers Wins And Loss Record Game By Game: This Could Be One Of The Worst Lakers Seasons Ever

 Date: Wednesday, January 4

 A rematch with the Heat in a short time will not matter.
 The Heat are the better team.
 LeBron got the last laugh on Jimmy Butler and Tyler Herro in the NBA Finals in 2020.
-This Heat squad has more talent and features Butler will all smile and he destroys the Lakers offensively with 32 points.
+This Heat squad has more talent and features Butler, who will be all smiles as he destroys the Lakers offensively with 32 points.

 Los Angeles Lakers vs. Atlanta Hawks - Loss